danfuzz/samizdat/doc/language-guide/a03-tree-grammar-1.md

     { <> { node :: <> makeCallName("ineg", node) } }
 /};

+# Parses a unary postfix operator.
+This yields a function (per se) to call
+# in order to construct a node that represents the appropriate ultimate
+# function call.
 def parPostfixOperator = {/
     actuals = parActualsList
     { <> { node :: <> makeCall(node, actuals*) } }